 First day at work after 10 weeks off.

 I have done my first full day at work today after 10 week off.
-Luckily the majority of my job is office based and I can currently get a lift in to work by my girlfriend who works happened to drive past my place of work to hers.
+Luckily the majority of my job is office based.
 I hobbled around the large office quite well really with no crutch or boot on.
 I used trainers with the last remaining heel strip inside the right foot.
 I do feel that is its very slowly loosening off but I mean slowly.
 The problem i feel now is that to compensated for my hobble I am out turning my right leg.
 Did anyone else suffer with this and is it common?
 I feel like I don’t and wont for a while have the natural rolling of the foot from heel to toe, If it is how long does it take to correct itself.

 Hey Daz,